jarun/nnn/README.md

 Filters support regexes to display only the matched entries in the current directory view.
 This effectively allows searching through the directory tree for a particular entry.
 Matching entries are shown instantly (search-as-you-type).

 Filters do not stack on top of each other.
 They are applied anew every time.
-There are 4 ways to reset a filter: `^L`, an empty filter expression, a search with no results or an extra backspace at the filter prompt (like vi).
+There are 4 ways to reset a filter: <kbd>^L</kbd>, an empty filter expression, a search with no results or an extra backspace at the filter prompt (like vi).

 If you want to list all matches starting with the filter expression (a common use case), start the expression with a `^` (caret) symbol.

-If nnn is invoked as root the default filter will also match hidden files.
+If `nnn` is invoked as root the default filter will also match hidden files.

 #### Navigate-as-you-type mode

 In this mode directories are opened in filter mode, allowing continuous navigation.
-Works best with the arrow keys.
+Works best with the **arrow keys**.

 #### File type abbreviations